TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

         *   :file:`typo3temp/var/transient/ENABLE_INSTALL_TOOL`
         *   :file:`typo3conf/ENABLE_INSTALL_TOOL`

-You usually need write access to this directory on a server level (for example, via SSH, SFTP, etc.) or you can create this file as a backend user with administrator privileges.
+You usually need write access to this directory on the server level (for example, via SSH, SFTP, etc.) or you can create this file as a backend user with administrator privileges.